EENI Global Business School

 The Subject “African Diaspora in the Americas” belongs to the following Online Programs taught by EENI Global Business School:

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Diaspora Africaine Masters Foreign Trade in Portuguese Diaspora Africana Study Master Doctorate in International Business in Spanish Diaspora Africana.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Diaspora Africaine Masters Foreign Trade in Portuguese Diaspora Africana Study Master Doctorate in International Business in Spanish Diaspora Africana.

 Barack Obama, the first African-American President of the United States.